- D+33 1 5353 7500

 Before joining Orrick, George was an associate with Watson, Farley & Williams.
 He previously worked for Fidal Peat International Paris and the Paris office of Proskauer Rose.

 Mark Weeks is a partner in the M&A and Private Equity Practice Group of Orrick's Tokyo Office.
-He practiced in New York for 14 years before relocating to Japan.
+He has 30 years experience practicing with roughly half of that time spent doing cross-border deals in New York and half spent doing deals in Tokyo.

 Mark speaks, reads and writes fluent Japanese.
 He concentrates his practice on mergers and acquisitions, joint ventures, Clean Technology, life sciences, IT and telecommunications asset transfers, strategic investments, and general corporate representation for U.S. and Japanese companies.